Atinos31/Fashionista2/README.md

   * The dashboard uses Google fonts to accentuate certain text. https://fonts.google.com/

 * Hover css
-  * hover css has been used as animation for the image hover to improve the UI. https://ianlunn.github.io/Hover/#effects
+  * hover css has been used as animation for the image , icons and navigation animation hover to improve the UI. https://ianlunn.github.io/Hover/#effects

 ### Back-End Technologies